 Associate and Lab Reader | Lab Managers schedule staff use-time, purchase lab supplies, and prepare ordering lists.
 They ensure safe storage of information and data, often handling security documents.
 In government laboratories, they may use special software and computers, making this role particularly relevant. | INR 4-5 LPA |

-Professor | Postsecondary teachers work in various institutions, with their duties varying based on the organization.
+Professor | Postsecondary teachers work in various institutions, with their duties varying based on the organisation.
 For instance, a mathematics professor may teach calculus, statistics, or a graduate seminar in a specific area, teaching one or more courses. | INR 7-9 LPA |

 Nuclear Medicine Technologist. | The professionals operate equipment that creates images of a patient's body, prepares radioactive drugs, and administers them to patients, causing abnormal areas in the images due to the use of radioactive drugs. | INR 6-7 LPA |

-No, admission to the B.Sc Nuclear Medicine Technology course does not require the NEET.
+No, admission to the BSc Nuclear Medicine Technology course does not require the NEET.

 Graduates in this field can work as research assistants or lab associates post-degree, with a PG degree offering a higher job profile.
 They can also work in hospitals' MRI departments or as lab managers.